appium/dotnet-client/PULL_REQUEST_TEMPLATE.md

 ## Documentation
 - [ ] Have you proposed a file change/ PR with appium to update documentation?
-#### This can be done by navigating to the documentation section on http://appium.io selecting the appropriate command/endpoint and clicking 'Edit this doc' link to update the C# example
+#### This can be done by navigating to the documentation section on http://appium.io selecting the appropriate command/endpoint and clicking the 'Edit this doc' link to update the C# example

 ## Integration tests
 - [ ] Have you provided integration tests to pass against the beta version of appium? (for Bugfix or New feature)